mattrondel/HomeProjects/Change_Management.md

 - Support for affected individuals: Providing training, counseling, and support to those impacted by the change.

 - Monitoring and evaluation: Tracking progress and evaluating the success of the change to ensure objectives are met.

+example of this is adding adobe reader instead of Edge, examples